NeXt-Warning-System/glossary/README.md

 Use instead of 'area' unless referring to a 'flood warning area' or 'flood alert area'.

 **Location of Interest**
-A known location, or set of locations, that a professional user is interested in.
-Locations of Interests (LOI) are associated with professional users only.
+A known location, or set of locations, that a professional subscriber is interested in.
+Locations of Interests (LOI) are associated with professional subscribers only.

 ## M<a name="M"></a>